truenas/documentation/content/References/SLOG.md

 ---
 title: "SLOG Devices"
-description: "Provides general information on ZFS intent logs (ZIL) and separate intent logs (SLOG), their uses cases and implementation in TrueNAS."
+description: "Provides general information on ZFS intent logs (ZIL) and separate intent logs (SLOG), their use cases and implementation in TrueNAS."
 weight: 40
 tags:
  - slog